 The first item listed above, wages and benefits is the lion’s share of the City budget.
 The heart of City operations and services is City staff.

-For example, here is a breakdown of the Fire Department’s department funding.
-As you can see, 79% of the Police Department’s $2.1M funding is for the annual wages and benefits of our Fire Fighters and Paramedics.
+For example, here is a breakdown of the Police Department’s general fund expenditures.
+As you can see, 90% of the Police’s $2.3M expenses is for the annual wages and benefits of our Police officers.

-In the past five years City General fund expenditures have increased, from $5,167,251 in FY2019 to $6,212,240 in FY2023.
-This is a bit misleading though because $281,042 of ARPA funds are being used for Capital items that would normally be expended under the General Fund or Capital Replacement Fund.
+In the past five years City General fund expenditures have increased, from $5.45M in FY2020 to $6.7M in FY2024.
+This is a bit misleading though because $225,000 of ARPA funds are being used for Capital items that would normally be expended under the General Fund or Capital Replacement Fund.

 This steady increase has enabled the City to remain competitive with respect to wages and benefits for City employees, and fully fund the City’s capital requirements each year.